 Figure 1.
-Joseph Brickey (1973-), Moses Seeing Jehovah, 1998.42
+Joseph Brickey: Moses Seeing Jehovah.
+43

-2. Moses 1 as an Account of Heavenly Ascent
+2. Moses 1 As an Account of Heavenly Ascent

 Both the overall narrative structure and specific details within Moses 1 place it squarely in the genre of the ancient heavenly ascent literature.
-Temple-going Latter-day Saints who read accounts of heavenly ascent will quickly discover that the structure and symbols found in such accounts are strongly related to the theology and rites of the temple.
+44 Temple-going Latter-day Saints who read accounts of heavenly ascent will quickly discover that the structure and symbols found in such accounts are strongly related to the theology and rites of the temple.
+45

 However, while stories of heavenly ascent bear important similarities to ancient and modern temple worship, they make the claim of being something more.
-Whereas temple rituals dramatically depict a figurative journey into the presence of God, the heavenly ascent literature contains stories of exceptional individuals who experienced actual encounters with Deity within the heavenly temple-the "completion or fulfillment" of the "types and images" found in earthly ordinances.
-In such encounters, individuals may experience a vision of eternity, participate in worship and song with the angels, and have certain blessings conferred on them that are "made sure" by the voice of God Himself.
-They may also acquire membership and a mission in the divine council, as is outlined with specific reference to Moses 1 in Stephen O. Smoot's helpful exploration of membership in the divine council as part of heavenly ascent.
+Whereas temple rituals dramatically depict a figurative journey into the presence of God, the heavenly ascent literature contains stories of exceptional individuals who experienced actual encounters with Deity within the heavenly temple46 - the "completion or fulfillment" of the "types and images" found in earthly ordinances.47 In such encounters, individuals may experience a vision of eternity,48 participate in worship and song with the angels,49 and have certain blessings conferred upon them that are "made sure" by the voice of God Himself.
+They may also acquire membership and a mission as a member of the divine council,51 as is outlined with specific reference to Moses 1 in Stephen O. Smoot's helpful exploration of this topic.52